Correlation Between MFS Municipal and Invesco Value

 Strong

-Over the last 90 days Invesco Value Municipal has generated negative risk-adjusted returns adding no value to investors with long positions.
+Compared to the overall equity markets, risk-adjusted returns on investments in Invesco Value Municipal are ranked lower than 9 (%) of all global equities and portfolios over the last 90 days.
 In spite of very healthy forward indicators, Invesco Value is not utilizing all of its potentials.
 The current stock price disarray, may contribute to short-term losses for the investors.

 MFS Municipal and Invesco Value Volatility Contrast